 For many people, a police officer knocking at their front door is a nightmare scenario.
 Particularly if you do not have prior experience with law enforcement or the criminal justice system, you may be very frightened and unsure of what to do when a you look through the window and see a uniformed officer outside knocking.
 Whether or not you have committed a crime, you may wonder if you are required by law to open the door for the police when they come to your home.
-Below, our experienced Philadelphia criminal defense lawyers at The Law Offices of Lloyd Long explain when you are and are not required to answer a knock from the police and how a lawyer can help you if the police show up at your door in Philadelphia.
+Below, our experienced Philadelphia criminal defense lawyers at The Liberty Law Team explain when you are and are not required to answer a knock from the police and how a lawyer can help you if the police show up at your door in Philadelphia.

 Do I Have to Answer the Door in Philadelphia if a Police Officer is Knocking?